JarrettWendt/JarrettWendt.github.io/collections/_custom_engine/2020-06-30-BindingToPython.md

 The changes here are small and purely semantic, but they make me happy.

 Another tricky aspect of the Python C API is reference counting.
 Python allocates all variables on the heap with reference counters.
-Yep, even if you declare an `int`, that exists on the heap, not the stack, and there's also a reference counter to go along with it.
+Yes, even if you declare a simple `int`, it will always exists on the heap, not the stack, and there's also a reference counter to go along with it.

 In the Python C API, you're expected to manage the reference counts yourself with `Py_INCREF` and `Py_DECREF` macros.
 It's important you do so precisely and correctly or else you could cause a dangling reference to never be deallocated or a reference to be destructed prematurely.